AbhishekSingh-77/TO-DO-List/README.md

 # TO-DO-List
-An interactive To-Do List Application (JavaScript).
+An interactive To-Do List Application using JavaScript programming language.